chankxow/ComputerEngineering-CookBook/C_C++/readme.md

 this command install necessary software devolopment tools ,such as make.

-4.check the installation : after install with command
+4.    check the installation : after install with command

 ```bash
 gcc --version
 ```

-1. create example C file with command
+5.    create example C file with command
 ```bash
 nano hello.c
 ```